-IF YOU ARE A VICTIM OF TELEPHONE HARASSMENT.
-PLEASE FOLLOW THESE STEPS:
+IF YOU ARE A VICTIM OF TELEPHONE HARASS-MENT, PLEASE FOLLOW THESE STEPS:

 - As soon as you realize the nature of the call, HANG UP.
 Remain calm. - 2.
-Do not talk or try to discover the caller's identity. - 3.
-If calling persists, or if any call is obscene or threatening, call OSU Police at 405-744-6523, or use the Orange Shield safety app.
-If off-campus, call the agency within the jurisdiction you are located and report the activity. - 4.
+Do not talk or try to discover the caller's identity. - If calling persists, or if any call is obscene or threatening, call OSU Police at 405-744-6523, or use the Rave Guardian safety app.
+If off-campus, call the law enforcement agency within the jurisdiction you are located and report the activity. - 4.
 If calling persists, keep a time log of calls received, what was said by all parties and a description of the voice.